hstov3/neo4j_hw_simple_api/README.md

 . . .
 ```

 4. At this point, one could open an IDE and set up a maven project to build and run the code within the IDE.
 The rest of these instructions assume these steps are done from the command line.
-Build the code:
+Start with building the project jar file:

 ```cmd
 $ cd neo4j_hw_simple_api/